Inspect Requests

 Section titled “Search Filters”A search bar lets you filter requests across three scopes:

-- URL — Match against the full URL, host, or path
+- URL — Match against the full URL (host and path)

-- Request — Search request headers and body
+- Request — Search the HTTP method, URL, client/app name, and request body

-- Response — Search response headers and body
+- Response — Search the status code, content type, and response body

 Context Menu